-Consolidated income from operations decreased by \$1.6 million for the three months ended September 30, 2023 compared with the three months ended September 30, 2022, primarily due to impairment recognized for the clinics identified as held for sale and unallocated corporate segments discussed below.
+Consolidated income from operations decreased increased by \$1.6 million \$1.7 million for the three months ended September 30, 2023 March 31, 2024 compared with the three months ended September 30, 2022 March 31, 2023, primarily due to impairment recognized the discontinued recording of depreciation on property and equipment, net, amortization of intangible assets, net and amortization of ROU assets for the clinics identified as held for sale and unallocated corporate segments discussed below, during the three months ended March 31, 2024, as required by GAAP.

-Our corporate clinics segment had loss from operations of \$0.9 million three months ended September 30, 2023, a decrease of \$0.8 million compared to loss from operations of \$0.1 million for the three months ended September 30, 2022.
+Our corporate clinics segment had loss income from operations of \$0.9 million \$1.5 million for the three months ended September 30, 2023 March 31, 2024, a decrease an increase of \$0.8 million \$1.9 million compared to loss from operations of \$0.1 million for the three months ended September 30, 2022.
 An increase in revenues of \$2.0 million from company-owned or managed clinics was offset by a \$0.8 million increase to net loss on disposition or impairment due to certain corporate-owned or managed clinics being designated as held for sale and a \$2.0 million increase in operating expenses due to the increases in the following: (i) payroll-related expenses of \$1.0 million due to a higher head count to support the expansion of our corporate clinic portfolio and general wage increases to remain competitive in the current labor market; (ii) selling and marketing expenses of \$0.4 million driven by an increase in local marketing expenditures by the company-owned or managed clinics; and (iii) depreciation expense associated with the expansion of our company-owned or managed clinics portfolio of \$0.6 million.